-Other significant legislative packages respecting same-sex couples' status enacted or introduced over the 1999-2003 period to date include the following:
+Significant legislative packages respecting same-sex couples' status enacted or introduced over the 1999-2004 period to date include the following:

-- In October 1999, the Ontario Legislative Assembly adopted the Amendments Because of the Supreme Court of Canada Decision in M. v.
-H. Act, 1999, which came into effect in March 2000.
-This omnibus amending legislation provided same-sex couples with the same statutory rights and responsibilities as applied to opposite-sex common-law spouses under 67 provincial laws.
+- In 1999, the British Columbia Legislative Assembly adopted the Definition of Spouse Amendment Act, 1999.
+The legislation extended the spousal definition to same-sex couples cohabiting in marriage-like relationships in a number of acts governing the rights of surviving spouses, such as the Estates Administration Act and the Wills Act.
+In July 2000, British Columbia legislators further enacted the Definition of Spouse Amendment Act, 2000, which extended the spousal definition to same-sex couples in about 20 additional provincial statutes covering a broad range of subject matters, and standardized that definition in these and previously amended laws. - In October 1999, the Ontario Legislative Assembly adopted the Act to amend certain statutes because of the Supreme Court of Canada Decision in M. v.
+H. This omnibus amending legislation provided same-sex couples with the same statutory rights and responsibilities as applied to opposite-sex common-law spouses under 67 provincial laws.
 It did so by introducing the term "same-sex partner" in the affected statutes, while preserving the existing opposite-sex definition of "spouse."
-Bill 5 also made implicit allowance for joint and step-parent adoption applications by same-sex partners, a right recognized by the common law in Ontario since 1995 (K. (Re)).
+The legislation also made implicit allowance for joint and step-parent adoption applications by same-sex partners, a right recognized by the common law in Ontario since 1995 (K. (Re)).
 Some considered the Ontario approach inconsistent with M. v.
 H. and potentially open to constitutional challenge to the degree that it established a "separate but equal" scheme.
 In May 2000, the Supreme Court of Canada dismissed an application for rehearing in M. v.
 H. - In June 2000, the federal Parliament adopted the omnibus Bill C-23 extending benefits and obligations in federal statutes to same-sex couples.
 The legislation is more fully reviewed below under the heading "Parliamentary Action." - In November 2000, the Nova Scotia Legislative Assembly enacted the Law Reform (2000) Act.
 The legislation added a gender-neutral definition of "common-law partner" to a number of laws, including those governing maintenance and custody, health, insurance and pension benefits; the measure had the apparent effect of restricting the term "spouse" in the affected statutes to married individuals.
 Critics argued the reform should have been broader in scope in light of the number of provincial laws dealing with spousal status.
 In relation to one such law for which no statutory reform has been proposed to date, a June 2001 Charter decision of the Nova Scotia Supreme Court (Family Division) struck down the provincial ban on same-sex adoption (Nova Scotia Birth Registration No. 1999-02-004200 (Re)).

 The Law Reform (2000) Act also amended the provincial Vital Statistics Act to establish the first registered domestic partnership scheme in Canada.
-Under this initiative, "two individuals [of the same or opposite sex] who are cohabiting or intend to cohabit in a conjugal relationship" are eligible to register their partnership by means of a declaration, provided neither person is a minor, married or in a prior domestic partnership, and both are ordinarily resident or property owners in Nova Scotia.
+Under this initiative, "two individuals [of the same or opposite sex] who are cohabiting or intend to cohabit in a conjugal relationship" became eligible to register their partnership by means of a declaration, provided neither person was a minor, married or in a prior domestic partnership, and both were ordinarily resident or property owners in Nova Scotia.
 Upon registration, each domestic partner immediately assumes the rights and obligations of a [married] spouse under 12 provincial statutes.
-In June 2001, Nova Scotia legislators added 5 statutes to this number when it enacted Bill 25, the Justice Administration Amendment (2001) Act.
-The benefits of registration as domestic partners are available only within Nova Scotia.
+In June 2001, Nova Scotia legislators added 5 statutes to this number when they enacted Bill 25, the Justice Administration Amendment (2001) Act.